Tomev/qcflow/docs/source/model-registry.rst

 .. figure:: _static/images/oss_registry_5_version.png

-In this page, you can inspect model version details like the model signature, MLflow source run, and creation timestamp.
+In this page, you can inspect model version details like the model signature, QCFlow source run, and creation timestamp.
 You can also view and configure the verion's aliases, tags, and description.

 API Workflow
 ------------

-An alternative way to interact with Model Registry is using the :ref:`MLflow model flavor <python-api>` or :ref:`MLflow Client Tracking API <mlflow.tracking>` interface.
+An alternative way to interact with Model Registry is using the :ref:`QCFlow model flavor <python-api>` or :ref:`QCFlow Client Tracking API <qcflow.tracking>` interface.
-In particular, you can register a model during an MLflow experiment run or after all your experiment runs.
+In particular, you can register a model during an QCFlow experiment run or after all your experiment runs.

-Adding an MLflow Model to the Model Registry
+Adding an QCFlow Model to the Model Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are three programmatic ways to add a model to the registry.
-First, you can use the ``mlflow.<model_flavor>.log_model()`` method.
+First, you can use the ``qcflow.<model_flavor>.log_model()`` method.
 For example, in your code:

 .. code-block:: python